Nereare/Grimoire/_drafts/README.md

 ##### Abilities

-Each ability variable must be given the bonus after it, that't why they are `string` variables, not `integer`s.
-For the time being, the layout does not compute values nor does it make calculations.
+Each ability variable must be only the base value, the raw score.
+The layout calculates and appends the modifiers on its own.

 ##### String Lists